moiz6309/Inventory-Management-Using-C-Language/README.md

 Price: 199.99
 ```
 ## 🚧 Limitations
-No Persistence: Data is lost when the program exits as no file handling is implemented.
+- **No Persistence**: Data is lost when the program exits as no file handling is implemented.
----
-Maximum Capacity: Limited to 100 items due to array size constraints.
+- **Maximum Capacity**: Limited to 100 items due to array size constraints.
----
 ## 🚀 Future Enhancements
-File Handling: Save and load inventory data for persistence.
+- **File Handling**: Save and load inventory data for persistence.
----
-Search by Name: Add support to search for items by name.
+- **Search by Name**: Add support to search for items by name.
----
-Delete/Update Items: Enable editing and removing existing records.
+- **Delete/Update Items**: Enable editing and removing existing records.
----
-Improved UI: Transition to a graphical or web-based interface.
+- **Improved UI**: Transition to a graphical or web-based interface.